rain2591/ABadAvatarHDD-rain2591/README.md

 1) Drag the files into your Xbox360 Internal Hard Drive with what ever method you like
 2) Power on your Xbox360 and wait for ABadAvatarHDD to load into Aurora Dashboard
-3) Configure your Content Paths to add your gams to the Aurora Dashboard
+3) Configure your Content Paths to add your games to the Aurora Dashboard
 4) Play ;)